nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes/web-ui-upgrade-notes-lts-2023.md

 {{! /multiexcerpt}}

 ## Upgrading Web UI from LTS 2021 to LTS 2023
+The initial release of Web UI on LTS 2023 is meant to be a transparent upgrade.
+It uses the same codebase as LTS 2021 and requires no specific upgrade process.
 #### Studio Projects

-Studio configuration is made to be compatible and does not need to be migrated.
-If you did add customization in your project, see below for further details.
-Otherwise you can consider your project safe to use.
+Studio configuration for Web UI is made to be compatible and does not need to be migrated.
+You simply need to update your dependencies in the [application definition](insert link here) screen to their LTS 2023 counterpart in order to generate a package that will be compatible with LTS 2023.

-#### HTML Imports

-Nuxeo added a compatibility layer to keep HTML imports working.
-There is no need to update HTML imports done in your code.

 {{! /multiexcerpt}}